AlexShten/Test_for_GL/README.md

 # Test_for_GL
+General information.
+To complete the task, the following equipment was used - raspberry Pi 3 A + with the latest version of raspbian booster OS.
+Gcc compiler (on command line) example - gcc -o extract extract.c

 Task 1: The Stairway
 One Giant wants to climb the Magical Tower stairway.
 He knows he could step over each K-th stair.
 An Old Troll is asking the Giant how many stairs will he step in total if there are N stairs in the stairway.
 Write a program, that will help Giant answer the Old Troll.
 The program accepts N and K as *command-line arguments* (not stdin) and returns the total number of stairs the Giant steps to stdout.